shoeffner/mthesis/src/gaze_library.md

 familiar with Git and can easily join the project and collaborate without having to overcome high entrance barriers like learning a new +vcs.

-An exemplary workflow with Git starts with cloning the code repository, that means downloading the latest source code.
-Then, for each feature to be added to the project, these steps are performed:

-1. Create a branch.
-This can be understood as a local temporary copy of the source code.
-2. Modify the code in the branch to build the feature.
-3. Create a commit, which is comparable to a checkpoint to which you can always return.
-It also gives the code a unique version number, since a commit creates a unique hash for the current code.
-4. Publish the commit to the original host, which is called pushing.
-5. After verifying that the commit does not break the functionality and follows the project's coding standards, the changes can be merged into the original code.

 There are many different ways to structure a Git workflow.
 One is the GitFlow branching model [@Driessen2010], which largely influenced \Gaze{}'s workflow in the beginning. \Gaze{} does not use a specific develop and release branch, instead